imkeithyang/AL_generative/README.md

 # AL_generative

-Code Repository for our paper: **Neuron synchronization analyzed through spatial-temporal attention** ([bioarxiv]()).
+Code Repository for our paper: **Neuron synchronization analyzed through spatial-temporal attention** ([bioRxiv]()).
 This repo contains the implementation of conditional normalizing flow with a spatial attention module that learns semi-interpretable weights to represent neural synchronization in *Manduca sexta*.

 ## Acknowledgment
 The normalizing flow implementation is adapted from [https://github.com/ikostrikov/pytorch-flows](https://github.com/ikostrikov/pytorch-flows).